-The academic integrity records for a student who is found guilty after a hearing or who agrees to a settlement admitting guilt will be retained for eight years from the date of the Dean of Students' letter providing notice of imposition of sanctions or the date when a settlement form is signed by the student.
+The academic integrity records for a student who is found guilty after a hearing or who agrees to a settlement admitting guilt will be retained for eight years from the date of the Dean of Student Office's letter providing notice of imposition of sanctions or the date when a Settlement Form is signed by the student.
 Academic integrity records that indicate the sanction of expulsion shall be retained permanently.